 - Reviewing development proposals for parcels within the town center before they are presented to the Montgomery County Planning Board

-- Facilitating communication among land owners within Olney town center
+- Facilitate communication among land owners within Olney town center

-- Providing input to the redevelopment process in adjacent neighborhoods
+- Provide input to the redevelopment process in adjacent neighborhoods